pocomane/brewed-in-the-apocalypse/bita-strong.md

 do a new __Describe the scene (move)__ giving such details or just saying "You do not know".

-__Rollback (move)__ When the players stopped to talk, you as scenarist will require to return back to critical point in the fiction, if
+__Rollback (move)__ When the protagonists stopped to talk, you as scenarist will require to return back to critical point in the fiction, if

-- You think the players misunderstood something in the scene, in such case describe it better.
+- You think the protagonists misunderstood something in the scene, in such case describe it better.
 - You think some other move should be triggered during what they told, in such case communicate what they have to do.